When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 Herring Mansions

-In case the massive harbour and bayside location didn’t give it away, the sea is a big part of what made Otaru the city it is today.
+With the massive harbor and bayside location, it’s easy to see that the sea is a big part of what made Otaru the city it is today.
 To get a sense of its seafaring past, top off your day trip with a visit to the Herring Mansion.

 In Otaru’s fishing industry heyday, the most successful fishermen built “herring mansions” to house their employees and process their catches.
 Most are long gone, but just a little outside of central Otaru, you can catch a glimpse of what these “shacks” once looked like.